Stefan Arestis | Jun 10, 2017 | 0

-Discover Phnom Penh gay scene with local boy Aaron
+Discover gay life in Cambodia and Phnom Penh gay scene with local boy Aaron

-As well as learning about the gay scene of Phnom Penh with him, we were also really touched and humbled by his story.
+As well as learning about gay life in Cambodia and the gay scene of Phnom Penh, Aaron’s story really touched us.

 Hi boys.
 My name is Darun Un, nickname, Aaron.
 I’m 27 years old, originally from Sihanoukville city.